 Family Friendly Honored Schools

-In 2020, Sharp Creek Elementary was recognized by the Indiana Department of Education as a Family Friendly School.
-This honor has only been given to 10 schools across the state, including Northfield High School.
+In 2020 and 2021, Sharp Creek Elementary was recognized by the Indiana Department of Education as a Family Friendly School.
+This honor has only been given to 30 schools across the state, including Northfield High School.

 World Championship Qualifying Robotics